 Eggs: Are they good or bad for my cholesterol?

-Dietary Guidelines for Americans recommends eating only 100 to 300 milligrams (mg) of cholesterol a day depending on your caloric level.
-According to the U.S. Department of Agriculture, one large egg has about 186 mg of cholesterol — all of which is found in the yolk.
+Health experts now suggest eating as little dietary cholesterol as you can, aiming to keep intake under 300 milligrams (mg) a day.
+One large egg has about 186 mg of cholesterol — all of which is found in the yolk.

 If you like eggs but don't want the cholesterol, use only the egg whites.
 Egg whites contain no cholesterol but still contain protein.
 You may also use cholesterol-free egg substitutes, which are made with egg whites.